0E9B061F/0E9B061F.github.io/src/blog/i-ching-stick-drying-rack.md

 # History

 - **2025-06-09**
-  WIP.
+    🔨 WIP.
 The next edit will include additional images of the sticks that I'm working on.
 I wanted to get this published for now, though.
 - **2025-06-09**
-  Fixed typos, etc. and added more background on the *I Ching*.
+    🩹 Fixed typos, etc. and added more background on the *I Ching*.
 Fixed a broken link.
+Added citations.

+[^oraclebones]: Smith, Richard J. (2012) *The I Ching: A Biography*.
+Princeton, NJ: Princeton University Press.
+"We do not know for certain what the numerically generated trigrams and hexagrams in late Shang and early Zhou oracle bones and other sources might have signified ..."